 Wine Braised Beef Short Ribs is classic comfort food.
-Beef short ribs are braised low and slow with leeks and bacon in a wine and beef broth.
-This masterpiece is served over creamy mashed potatoes for deliciously cozy comforting dish.
+Beef short ribs are braised low and slow with leeks and bacon in wine and beef broth.
+This masterpiece is served over creamy mashed potatoes for deliciously cozy and comforting dish.

 Meet my dream dinner.

 Beef slowly cooks with leeks, garlic and bacon in wine, broth with bacon and then served over creamy mashed potatoes.
 And is exactly why I would happily consume a scrumptious meal over any other meal during the cold winter months.

 I’ve made this recipe a dozen of times and it can easily be adapted.
 That is to say you can substitute yellow onions for the leeks, pancetta for bacon and you can skip the wine and use strictly beef stock and it’s still delicious every single time.

 And the smell of it cooking is heavenly.

 Start by spraying the bottom of your dutch oven or braiser with olive oil spray.
 Add in 4 strips of diced bacon and heat over medium-heat, cooking until crispy.

 Grab a slotted spoon to transfer the crispy bacon pieces to a paper towel lined plate before setting off to the side.
 Increase the heat under the bacon fat to medium-high because you’ll need the pot and bacon fat to be hot to get a dark golden sear on the short ribs.

 While the bacon is crisping, season all sides of the short ribs with kosher salt and freshly ground pepper.
 Subsequently lending to the crisp exterior of the browned meat.